 Fax: (210) 562-6710

 Innovator DisclosuresDr.
-Peterson reported having no financial interests or business/professional affiliations relevant to the work described in this profile.
+Peterson reported having no financial interests or business/professional affiliations relevant to the work described in this profile other than the funders listed in the Funding Sources section.

-Dr. Rasu has not indicated whether they have financial interests or business/professional affiliations relevant to the work described in this profile.
+Dr. Rasu has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 ResultsThe program moderately reduced weight, waist circumference, percent fat content, and BMI; increased the likelihood of weight loss of 5 percent or more of initial weight; reduced the risk of weight gain; and improved eating habits and the ability to manage weight effectively.